Racism in Sudan

 Racism in Sudan is a complex matter due to the racial mixture of various populations.

 Sudanese Arabs are among the 600 ethnic groups who live there, and there are elements within Sudanese society that view black people and blackness with disfavor.
-Sudan is dominated by an Arab elite, while sub-Saharan Africans often face oppression and marginalization.
-Sudan has been in the Arab League since 1956.
-Skin whitening is relatively common among some Sudanese.
+Northern Sudan is dominated by Arab Groups, while sub-Saharan Africans in the West often face oppression and marginalization.

-Skin color, facial features, and hair texture are not the sole determining factors in distinction between Sudanese Arabs and sub-Saharan Sudanese.
+Skin color, facial features, and hair texture are not the sole determining factors in distinction between Sudanese Arabs in the North and sub-Saharan Sudanese in the West.
 The extent that a person has Arab ancestry, speaking the Arabic language, and practicing Islam can be associated with being "Arab" and "non-black" and can determine social status.
-Sudanese conceptions of race differ from conceptions of race in the Western world.
-Many dark-skinned Sudanese, such as former president Omar al-Bashir, would be considered "black" in a country such as the United States but are considered "non-black" within Sudan.
+Some dark-skinned Sudanese, such as former president Omar al-Bashir, would be considered "black" in a country such as the United States but are considered "non-black" within Sudan and the Arab world.

 According to a CBS news article published in 1999, slaves have been sold for US$50 apiece.
 In September, 2000, the U.S. State Department alleged that "the Sudanese government's support of slavery and its continued military action which has resulted in numerous deaths are due in part to the victims' religious beliefs."
 Jok Madut Jok, professor of History at Loyola Marymount University, states that the abduction of women and children of the south by north is slavery by any definition.
 The government of Sudan insists that the whole matter is no more than the traditional tribal feuding over resources.

 During the Second Sudanese Civil War people were taken into slavery; estimates of abductions range from 14,000 to 200,000.
 Abduction of Dinka women and children was common.

 The Darfur conflict has been described by some as a racial matter.
 Unlike the Southern Sudanese the Fur people are primarily Muslims so the conflict has been argued to be more ethnic rather than religious, although debates about water and land usage were also a factor.

-Beginning in 1991 elders of the Zaghawa people of Sudan complained that they were victims of an intensifying Arab apartheid campaign.
+Beginning in 1991 elders of the Zaghawa people of Sudan complained that they were victims of an intensifying Northern Sudnaese apartheid campaign.
 Vukoni Lupa Lasaga has accused the Sudanese government of "deftly manipulat(ing) Arab solidarity" to carry out policies of apartheid and ethnic cleansing against non-Arabs in Darfur.
 Alan Dershowitz has pointed to the extremely prevalent elite-sponsored colorism in Sudan as an example of a government that deserves the appellation "apartheid," and former Canadian Minister of Justice Irwin Cotler has also criticized Sudan in similar terms.